exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 ## Text Preview

-Your program should display the first three sentences of the text.
-If the sentence is longer than 50 characters, truncate the sentence and add an ellipsis at the end.
-Put an ellipsis on the fourth line if the text is more than three sentences.
+Your program should display the first three sentences of the text, but no more than 50 characters.
+If the first three sentences exceed 50 characters, truncate them and add an ellipsis at the end.
+Otherwise, if the text is more than three sentences, put an ellipsis on the fourth line.

 Suppose the text starts with the following lines: